MyroslavKop/MyroslavKop/README.md

 <h1 align="left">🧑🏽‍💻 Hi, I'm Myroslav</h1>
 <p>I am Myroslav Kopytov.
-I am a beginner frontend developer with 9 months experience.
+I am a strong junior frontend developer.
 I really love my profession and I am determined to keep growing and improving, professionally and personally.
 I am looking to implement all my potential and knowledge in the development with React, as well as in the different technologies that I have learned and continue to learn.</p>

 I educate, refine and drive myself to be a better person